| | | | |

 Cornstarch slurry prep.

-• Serve: Serve the Korean beef over hot cooked rice and garnish with the sliced green onion tops and sesame seeds.
+• Serve the Korean beef over hot cooked rice and garnish with the sliced green onion tops and sesame seeds.
 Enjoy!

 Nutrition